Search

 4. Lack of Coping Mechanisms when Scared or Anxious

-Self-harm behavior in children can sometimes be triggered by feelings of fear, anxiety, or anger.
+Another answer to the question ‘Why do kids hit themselves?’ could be fear.
+Self-harm behavior in children can sometimes be triggered by feelings of fear, anxiety, or even anger.
 Fear and anxiety are natural emotional responses that can trigger physiological changes in a child’s body.
 When a child experiences fear or anxiety, their body activates a complex system known as the “fight or flight” response.
 The sudden burst of energy and tension in the body can sometimes lead to physical punishment like self-hitting episodes as a coping mechanism.

 Little scared boy being comforted by his dad.